bencevans/node-sonos/README.md

 [![Join us on Discord][badge_discord]][link_discord]

-The best place to ask you questions is in Discord, we are there to help you.
+The best place to ask your questions is in Discord, we are there to help you.
 [Join us on Discord][link_discord].

 ### Unsupported sonos features